YiChong-Liu/YiChong-Liu/README.md

 ### Hi there! 👋

 <p>
 I'm Yichong Liu, a software developer and a senior undergraduate student majoring in Computer Science at UMass Amherst.
 I'm totally commited to enrich my tech stacks and develop better software-solutions to maintain competence in my role.
 My interests mainly lie in software engineering, and I've done some interesting projects.
 I've taken a wide range of courses related to programming, systems, ML and mathematics.
 I also have interests in learning Mathematics (with a minor) and Economics.
-Feel free to check my work here and reach out to me if you have any questions!
+Feel free to check my work here and also my portfolio: <a href="https://yichong-liu.github.io/">Yichong Liu</a>.
+Please reach out to me if you have any questions!